Broadly speaking, I am interested in computer systems research, including

 cloud computing, and powerful mobile devices.

-Brief descriptions of my research projects are included below.
-For
+Brief descriptions of my research projects follow.

 For descriptions of the exciting projects in our broader systems group